nh13/bfx-qc-reporter/README.md

 *** **This repository is under active development.
 Use at your own risk.** ***

+## Building and Running

+Python 3.6 or higher is required.

+To clone the repository: `git clone https://github.com/nh13/bfx-qc-reporter.git`.

+To install locally: `python setup.py install`.

+The tool-chain can be run with `bfx-qc-reporter`.

 ## Reporting QC Metrics

 The collation scripts are located in the `scripts` folder.

 ### Collating QC metrics

-The `metrics2json.py` script will collate per-sample metric files into a single JSON file for consumption either by the user or by the `json2summaryreport.py` script.
+The `metrics2json` command will collate per-sample metric files into a single JSON file for consumption either by the user or by the `json2summaryreport` command.
 Additionally, a flattened CSV file will also be created.
 All sample-specific metric files should live in a single directory, and that each metric file for each sample has the same metric extension.
 For example, the metric file for Picard's [`AlignmentSummaryMetrics`](http://broadinstitute.github.io/picard/picard-metric-definitions.html#AlignmentSummaryMetrics) could be located in `<output-dir>/<sample-name>.alignment_summary_metrics.txt`.
-The file extension and metrics to be collated are user-configurable with the `--metric-defs` option; run `metrics2json.py --help` for more information.
+The file extension and metrics to be collated are user-configurable with the `--metric-defs` option; run `bfx-qc-reporter metrics2json --help` for more information.

 #### Examples

 Specifying the name of each sample individually:

 ```
-python scripts/metrics2json.py \
+python bfx-qc-reporter metrics2json \
     --output-dir <dir-with-metric-files> \
     --output-prefix <output-path-prefix> \
     --sample-names sample1 sample2 ... sampleN